krishd46/Deploying_LAMPWebApp_On_AWS_Azure_IBM/README.md

 # simplesurveywebsite
-This is a simple survey website to conduct ask users for feedback without login/register.
+This is a simple survey website to conduct ask users for feedback with admin login/register.

+Regards,
+Krish Desai